 Take care of your garments and use them for as long as possible

-If you have questions, thoughts, or feedback, feel free to leave a comment.
-The comment tab is up by the title of this blog (I didn’t design the layout).
+If you have questions, thoughts, or feedback, please leave a comment.
+The comment tab is up by the title of the blog.
 You’ll need to enter your email to comment, but I won’t sell your information—and honestly, I don’t have time to spam you anyway.
+Or email me directly.

-So, why don’t we run in cotton T-shirts?
-Apparently Pam Smith did when she won the 2013 Western States 100 Endurance Run, so why aren’t my running shirts cotton?
+Why don’t we run in cotton T-shirts?
+Apparently Pam Smith did when she won the 2013 Western States 100 Endurance Run.
+So why don’t I?

 We can run in cotton, and at times in the past we did, but lets take a look at the properties of cotton and see why most running shirts are now made out of synthetic fibers, mainly polyester.